alfahami/it-support-ticket-system/README.md

 Initially, I attempted to use Spring Security’s built-in claims, but I ultimately decided to store roles directly in the JWT token.
 Since there are only two roles (`IT_SUPPORT` and `EMPLOYEE`), this approach keeps things straightforward without significantly increasing token complexity.

 ### 3. Handling Ticket Updates for Employees and IT Support
-A design challenge arose when implementing the ticket update feature.
-Both employees and IT support agents needed to update ticket details using the same endpoint:
+A design challenge arose when implementing the ticket update feature — employees and IT support agents needed to update ticket details through the same endpoint, but with different allowed fields:

 ```
 /users/{userId}/tickets/{ticketId}
 ```

-Both `PATCH` and `PUT` could be used, but I needed to distinguish between updating ticket information (e.g., description) and updating ticket status.
+Both `PATCH` and `PUT` could be used, but I needed to distinguish between updating ticket information and updating ticket status from the uri.

 To solve this, I opted for:
 - `PATCH` for both operations.